-I get excited just thinking about all the dishes this wonderful milk and pulp can be used in.
-I hope you’re getting a little excited too and give this fresh and creamy almond milk a try.
-It’s a super delicious and nutritious, and will have you wanting more nut milk in your life.
+I get excited just thinking about all the dishes I can create with this incredible milk and pulp.
+I hope you’re getting a little excited too and give this recipe a try.
+Delicious, clean, nutrient-full, you’ll be wanting more almond milk in your life.
+I promise.

 - Blend until smooth.

-1. Through a very fine sieve into a bowl.
+a.
+Through a very fine sieve into a bowl.

-Pour the almond milk into the sieve and let it strain for 30-40 minutes or until the pulp is dry.
+Pour the almond milk into the sieve and let it strain for 30-40 minutes or until the pulp is fairly dry.
 You can speed up the process a bit by gently moving the pulp around with a spatula, making sure not to press the pulp into the sieve.
 You can also let it drain overnight in the refrigerator.
 Most of the almond milk will be strained within the first 30 minutes.
 You can reserve some of the wetter pulp for topping by scooping it out before it’s completely dry.

-2. Into a nut milk bag over a bowl.
+b.
+Into a nut milk bag over a bowl.